Samsung/tizen-docs/docs/application/dotnet/guides/user-interface/nui/linear-layout.md

 ![LinearLayout](./media/linearTotal.png)

+`HorizontalAlignment` defines where you can start positioning children from beginning to end.
+It can be used when children do not use all the horizontal space of a parent.

-`LinearAlignment` defines from where you can start positioning children.
-It can be used when children do not use all the space of a parent.
+`VerticalAlignment` defines where you can start positioning children from top to bottom.
+It can be used when children do not use all the vertical space of a parent.

 While positioning children in a linear form that is one after the other, you can use [`CellPadding`](#cellPadding) to insert a space between each child.
 Unlike generic padding, `CellPadding` does not insert a space at the start, end, top, or bottom of the layout.